 Chicken muamba is an extremely popular chicken stew in Central Africa and most would say it is Angola’s National dish.
-It is rich with the aromatic flavors of garlic, tons of onions, spiced up with hot pepper and thickened with okra.
+It is rich with the aromatic flavours of garlic, tons of onions, spiced up with hot pepper and thickened with okra.

 You may substitute butternut squash with pumpkin, or sweet potatoes.
 Okra is added towards the end so that it is slightly crunchy and not too thick.